 Water sports can be enjoyed by people with epilepsy whose seizures are well controlled.
 If your seizures are completely controlled, you need to consider the general safety precautions for that sport.
 If your seizures are uncontrolled, you need to consider safety issues related to your seizures.
 For example:

 Yoga can be of benefit to some people with epilepsy.
 It is said to help people become balanced in mind and body and to aid relaxation.
 There are different types of yoga available.
-Strong pranayama (breathing control) and trataka (gazing at a meditation object) should be avoided by people with epilepsy, as they could trigger a seizure.
+There is some evidence to suggest that strong pranayama (breathing control) and trataka (gazing at a meditation object) should be avoided by people with epilepsy, as they could trigger a seizure.
 More information about yoga is available from the British Wheel of Yoga (‘Sports England’ recognised national governing body for yoga).

 This information has been produced under the terms of The Information Standard.